Brooke Burns: Television

 From 1998 to 2001, Burns starred in Baywatch and Baywatch: Hawaii as the character Jessie Owens.
 In 2001, she appeared as Vicki Vale in one of several "Batman" commercials for OnStar opposite Bruce Thomas's Batman.
 Burns hosted NBC's Dog Eat Dog from June 2002 to August 2003 and was nominated for a Teen Choice Award.
 Burns starred in North Shore, a prime-time soap opera that ran for 21 episodes in 2004 and 2005.
 In 2006, she starred in the WB series Pepper Dennis, playing Kathy Dinkle.
 In 2009, Burns appeared in the first 12 episodes of the updated Melrose Place, playing Vanessa, the most recent wife of Dr. Michael Mancini (Thomas Calabro) and mother of his older son's five-year-old son, Noah.
 Burns was given the chance to participate in the first season of the ABC celebrity diving reality competition Splash but turned it down because of an injury she had received when diving a few years before.

 Burns has also appeared on Ally McBeal, Drop Dead Diva, CSI: Miami, To Tell the Truth, and Average Joe: Hawaii.
-She was nominated for an Emmy in 2016 for best game show host on the GSN game show The Chase with Mark Labbett and is currently host of Master Minds.
+She was nominated for an Emmy in 2016 for best game show host on the GSN game show The Chase with Mark Labbett and hosted Master Minds from 2020 until 2023.

 Film

 For her role in the 2001 film Shallow Hal, the Farrelly brothers wrote a specific part for Burns after deciding during her audition that she was the "prettiest dorky girl" they'd met.
 She appeared in a Hallmark Channel Christmas movie, The Most Wonderful Time of the Year, co-starring Henry Winkler, on December 13, 2008.
 Other films include Smokejumpers, Dancing Trees, Trophy Wife, Art of Travel, and Time and Again.
 Burns appears in the Nickelback video "Trying Not to Love You" opposite Jason Alexander.
 Burns and Alexander both appeared in Shallow Hal.
+In 2017, she appeared in a Hallmark movie, Christmas Connection, starring a leading role as Sydney.